 The bill H. 3040 seeks to amend Section 16-23-440 of the South Carolina Code of Laws, which pertains to the unlawful discharge of firearms at or into various structures and vehicles.
-The proposed changes expand the definition of unlawful discharge to include not only dwellings and vehicles but also nonexclusive public areas such as schools, churches, shopping malls, movie theaters, and any gathering of three or more people.
-The penalties for violating this law remain a felony charge, with fines up to $1,000 and imprisonment for up to ten years.
+The proposed changes expand the definition of unlawful discharge to include not only dwellings and vehicles but also nonexclusive public places such as schools, churches, shopping areas, movie theaters, and any public gathering of three or more people.
+Violators of this section would face felony charges, with penalties including fines of up to one thousand dollars and imprisonment for up to ten years.

-Additionally, the bill introduces a significant amendment regarding penalties for those who cause bodily injury while committing this offense.
-Specifically, it stipulates that if a person causes any type of bodily injury as a result of discharging a firearm unlawfully, they will face life imprisonment without the possibility of parole, unless they are charged with murder under a different statute.
-This amendment aims to enhance the severity of consequences for such violent acts and underscores the state's commitment to addressing gun violence in public spaces.
+Additionally, the bill introduces a significant amendment regarding penalties for those who cause bodily injury while violating this law.
+Specifically, if a person discharges a firearm unlawfully and causes any type of bodily injury, they would be subject to life imprisonment without the possibility of parole, unless they are charged with murder under a different statute.
+This amendment aims to enhance the severity of consequences for such violent acts, reflecting a commitment to public safety and the reduction of gun violence in South Carolina.

 Statutes affected: